NebulaServices/XenOS/docs/API.md

 API for creating context menu's

 ### `xen.contextMenu.attach(elOrId: string | HTMLElement, options: ContextMenuOptions)`
-You can either pass an ID and or element into elOrId, and it'll attatch the context menu to that
+You can either pass an ID or an element into elOrId, and it'll attatch the context menu to that
 ```ts
 interface ContextMenuEntry {
 	title: string;